This page is under construction. Sorry for the inconvenience. Come back soon!

 Through the years of its experience, Our Lady of Peace School has taken to itself the spiritual, moral, social, intellectual and emotional development of its clientele, the student.

-The forty years of existence is a concrete proof of its commitment to service and involvement in the growth and development of the youth of Antipolo.
+The thirty-five years of existence is a concrete proof of its commitment to service and involvement in the growth and development of the youth of Antipolo.

 1973 - First graduation of Kindergarten with 47 graduates